Quantum Circuit Completeness: Extensions and Simplifications: Introduction

+The quantum circuit model can naturally be extended to encompass ancillary qubits, measurements, or qubit discarding, in order to express more general evolutions like isometries and completely positive trace preserving maps.
 In a model of quantum circuits with ancillae, one can use an additional work space by adding fresh qubits, as well as releasing qubits when they are in a specific state.
 Even if the vanilla quantum circuits form a universal model of quantum computation,\footnote{Any $n$-qubit unitary transformation can be implemented by a $n$-qubit vanilla quantum circuit.} this additional space is useful in many cases.
 It is for instance commonly used for the construction of quantum oracles.\footnote{Implementation of the $n$-qubit unitary transformation $U_f:\ket{x,y}\mapsto \ket{x,y\oplus f(x)}$ given a classical circuit implementing the boolean function $f$ \cite{NielsenChuang}.} Another important example is the parallelisation of quantum circuits: ancillae enable a better parallelisation of quantum gates, leading generally to a tradeoff between space (number of ancillae) and depth (parallel time) \cite{moore2001parallel}.
 Notice that ancillae should be carefully used as the computation should leave a clean work space: one can only get rid of a qubit at the end of the computation if this qubit is in the $\ket{0}$-state.

 We also consider another extension of quantum circuits where arbitrary qubits can be discarded (or traced out), whatever their states are.
 This extension allows for the representation of: ($i$)~quantum measurements and more generally classically controlled computations; and ($ii$)~arbitrary general quantum computations (CPTP maps\footnote{Completely positive trace-preserving maps.}).
 Such quantum circuits can be used to deal with fault-tolerant quantum computing and error correcting codes which, by construction, require an additional workspace, measurements and corrections.
 One can also represent measurement-based quantum computation \cite{raussendorf2001one,danos2009extended} with this class of circuits.

-In both cases --~quantum circuits with ancillae and quantum circuits with qubit discarding~-- we introduce complete equational theories, derived from the one of vanilla quantum circuits together with a few simple additional equations associated with the new primitives (qubit initialisation and qubit discarding).
-We also show that in these more expressive settings the only remaining intricate rule from the equational theory of vanilla quantum circuits, can be greatly simplified.
+The study of hybrid quantum-classical models is also a subject of interest in algorithmic and complexity theory \cite{DBLP:conf/isaac/HasegawaG22,DBLP:conf/stoc/AroraCCGSW23}.